gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 description: Experience GTA IV Multiplayer!

 # Multiplayer
-GTA IV had an amazing multiplayer... and it still does! ==At least for people who [downgrade](downgrading.md)==, as Rockstar Games has removed the multiplayer from the Complete Edition.
+GTA IV had an amazing multiplayer... and it still does!
+At least for people who [downgrade](downgrading.md), as Rockstar Games has removed the multiplayer from the Complete Edition.
 If you're tired of GTA Online and want something more classic, you should definitely check out GTA IV's multiplayer!
 !!! warning ""
+    Current multiplayer methods require [downgrading](downgrading.md).

     It's extremely recommended to have [ZolikaPatch](essential-modding/zolikapatch.md) set up for a better multiplayer experience.

     Additionally, you may want to have [ZMenuIV](../extras/trainers/#ZMenuIV) for the ability to create and participate in custom gamemodes.